OHDSI/Themis/docs/pages/person/missing_birthdatetime.md

 ---
-title: What to do when birth day, month or time are missing from the source
+title: What to do when a complete birth date & time are missing from the source
-keywords: birthdate, birth datetime
+keywords: birthdate, birth datetime, birth date
 last_updated: April 10, 2024
 tags: [birthdate, person]
 sidebar: mydoc_sidebar